Generalization of Quantum Machine Learning Models Using Quantum Fisher Information Metric

-\begin{observation}[Convergence to global minima] Global minimum $C_\text{train}(\boldsymbol{\theta}^*)\approx0$ with training set $S_L$ is reached with high probability when $M\ge M_\text{c}(L)\ge R_L$. \end{observation} As seen in Fig.~\ref{fig:rank}b, $R_L$ and thus the circuit parameters needed to reach the global minimum increases with $L$, where the growth slows down due to unitary constraints.
-We find the upper bound (SM~\ref{sec:RLexact} or~\cite{polcari2016representing})
+\begin{observation}[Convergence to global minimum] Global minimum $C_\text{train}(\boldsymbol{\theta}^*)\approx0$ with training set $S_L$ is reached with high probability when $M\ge M_\text{c}(L)\ge R_L$. \end{observation} As seen in Fig.~\ref{fig:rank}b, $R_L$ increases with $L$, where the growth slows down due to unitary constraints.
+We find the tight upper bound (SM~\ref{sec:RLexact} or~\cite{polcari2016representing})

-Once the maximal possible $R_L$ is reached, the training states are sufficient to learn all degrees of freedom of $U$.
-Thus, we have an overcomplete training set: